ahsanrohan/SovSkies/README.md

 Sovereign skies is a 2D top down shooter with a retro WW2 theme.
 The objective is to take down waves of enemy planes while surviving to progress from level to level.
-Currently, the project is focused on implementing the necessary mechanics.
-Once all mechanics are functional, we intend to switch our focus to level design and thematic implementation.
+Unlock planes and upgrade abilities as you progress through the game.

 ## Controls: